 Start Creating Your Own Painting

-So this article brings together a few of my previous ones into a practical use of those 'how to' guides and shows from start to finish how I create a particular abstract painting which is textured and uses acrylic paint.
+So this article brings together a few of my previous ones into a practical use of those 'how to' guides and shows from start to finish how I create the particular abstract painting shown above which is textured and uses acrylic paint.

 Please note that copyright of this painting remains with myself.
 The information I give here can be used for the following: